Categories

 On this basis, the Philosophy of enlightenment.
 The logical thought structures she represented opened up a new approach to understanding nature in a long, arduous process.
 Paths became open to the “new science”, which was initially called natural philosophy and later natural science.

-The ideas of philosophers from the Enlightenment period determine our legal systems to this day: from the American Declaration of Independence to the commitment to democracy, the human rights declarations of the French Revolution and the UN, the UN Charter, to the constitutions of modern states.
+The purely intellectual ideas of philosophers from the Age of Enlightenment still determine our legal systems today: from the American Declaration of Independence, the commitment to democracy, the declarations of human rights of the French Revolution and the UN, the UN Charter, to the constitutions of modern states.
+A reference to God, a reference to superior laws of creation, no longer seems necessary.

-Christian religious communities sometimes refer to these foundations for shaping our lives, which are taken for granted today, as "basic Christian values.
-They do not like to be reminded that it was precisely the churches that bitterly fought these ideas - which they would like to appropriate today - for centuries.
-Much like Christian churches once did, fundamentalist Islam today rejects modern conceptions of law and insists on Islamic law, the sharia, as the God-given basis for earthly living.
-But even Islam will not be able to permanently avoid an "oriental enlightenment" that suits it.
+Christian religious communities occasionally refer to these now self-evident - strictly speaking, non-religious - foundations for our way of life as "basic Christian values".
+They do not like to be reminded that it was precisely the churches that bitterly fought against these ideas - which they would like to appropriate today - for centuries.
+Similar to Christian churches in the past, fundamentalist Islam today rejects modern concepts of law and insists on Islamic law, the Sharia, as the God-given basis for earthly life.
+However, even Islam will not be able to permanently avoid an "oriental enlightenment" that suits it.

 Natural Science: